-The number of dialysis patients worldwide increased by about 6% in 2015.
-The United States, Japan, and Western and Central Europe recorded below-average growth in the number of patients in 2015.
-In economically weaker regions, growth was above average.
+The number of dialysis patients worldwide increased by 6% in 2016.
+In the U.S., Japan, and Western and Central Europe, patient growth was slower than in economically weaker regions where growth is mostly above 6%.

 The prevalence rate, which is the number of people with terminal kidney failure treated per million population, differs widely from region to region.
 In developing countries it can be well below 100.
 It averages just over 1,100 in the countries of the European Union.
 Prevalence is very high in countries such as Japan and the United States, being well over 2,000.
 The significant divergence in prevalence rates is due, on the one hand, to differences in age demographics, incidence of renal risk factors, genetic predisposition, and cultural habit, such as nutrition.
 On the other hand, access to dialysis treatment is still limited in many countries.
 A great many individuals with terminal kidney failure do not receive treatment and are therefore not included in the prevalence statistics.